-2.1 HeidelbergCement India Limited (HCIL) has been actively supporting local communities towards sustainable development even before the spending on CSR activities was made mandatory under the Companies Act, 2013.
-HCIL focusses on healthcare, education, rural development, drinking water facilitation, women empowerment and skill development benefitting rural communities in the vicinity of HCIL's cement plants and mines situated at Ammasandra (Karnataka), Damoh (Madhya Pradesh) and Jhansi (Uttar Pradesh).
+2.1 HeidelbergCement India Limited (HCIL) was actively pursuing community development initiatives even before the spending on CSR activities was made mandatory under the Companies Act, 2013.
+HCIL focusses on healthcare, education, rural development, drinking water facilitation, women empowerment and skill development benefitting rural communities in the districts where HCIL's cement plants and mines are situated namely Tumkur (Karnataka), Damoh (Madhya Pradesh) and Jhansi (Uttar Pradesh).
 In compliance with the provisions of the Act, HCIL now proposes to update and formalise these initiatives under this CSR Policy to undertake various CSR activities / projects in a structured manner.